Chirag says holding Bihar polls during pandemic will put people at risk, JD(U) differs | Politics

 If the EC is satisfied with situation, then the elections will surely be taking place on time, Anand said in a statement.
 "Any political party is free to express an opinion but conducting the election is the sole prerogative of the EC.
 We will go by the decision of EC related to Bihar elections due in October- November 2020," he added.

 Paswan has been critical of the Nitish Kumar-led government over a host of issues, including its handling of the migrant crisis.
-The LJP believes that Kumar, the JD(U) president, has been working to marginaise it within the NDA fold and is not keen of giving it an adequate number of seats to contest in the assembly polls..
+The LJP believes that Kumar, the JD(U) president, has been working to marginaise it within the NDA fold and is not keen of giving it an adequate number of seats to contest in the assembly polls.
+RJD's coaltion partner Congress,however, has favoured timely assembly polls with some conditions due to the COVID-19 outbreak.
+AICC in-charge for Bihar Shaktisinh Gohil has said Congress is fully in support of holding the elections as per schedule even as he underscored the health and safety of voters and poll personnel during the elections.

+Another opposition coalition partner - Hindustani Awami Morcha of former chief minister Jitan Ram Manjhi - also wants election on time.
+Rajesh Ranjan alias Pappu Yadav, a controversial former MP who has floated his own Jan Adhikar Party, has threatened to move the Supreme Court seeking postponement of the polls.

 ALSO READ